-Shannon Sankey is a poet currently based in Morgantown, WV via Pittsburgh, PA.
-She holds an MFA in Poetry and Pedagogy from Chatham University, where she was the Whitford Fellow.
-She is the recipient of a 2017 Academy of American Poets Prize and a 2019 SAFTA Residency.
+Shannon Sankey is the author of WE RAN RAPTUROUS (The Atlas Review, Forthcoming 2019).
+She holds an MFA in Poetry and Pedagogy from Chatham University, where she was the Margaret L. Whitford Fellow.
+She is the recipient of a 2017 Academy of American Poets University & College Prize and a 2019 SAFTA Residency.
 She founded Stranded Oak Press in 2016 to publish chapbooks by Pittsburgh poets.
 Her poems and essays have appeared in print and online literary journals.
-She is a senior-level copywriter and digital strategist and an instructor of creative writing and sustainability.
+She is a senior-level copywriter and an instructor of creative writing and sustainability.
 She is based in Morgantown, WV.